Caring for your shoes, bags & accessories

 As the waterproofing efficiency wears off with use, you should keep up the waterproofing on a regular basis.

-Collonil's Waterstop is a great product for smooth leather, suede, nubuck, and high tech materials and textiles (such as silk and satin).
+Collonil's Waterstop is a great product for smooth leather, suede, nubuck, and high tech materials and textiles (such as canvas, silk and satin).

 Be very aware of cleaning stains as certain leathers like vachetta will absorb the goods you are using to get rid of stains and create a whole new stain.